Cleveland Clinic logo

 • Use a backup method of birth control for seven days.

-Does anything make a vaginal ring less effective?
+Does anything make it less effective?

-Several factors can make the vaginal ring less effective:
+Several things can make it less effective:

 • The ring isn’t in your vagina for three weeks in a row.